 1. Make The Entry Welcoming

-When we moved into our house, friends and family couldn’t find the door.
+When we moved into our house, friends and family couldn't find the door.
 Literally.
 Once they figured out it was behind the tree (yes, it really is somewhere there in the left photo), they'd often wade through the ground cover and duck under the tree in order to get to the door from the circular drive.

 We cut down the tree, built a wood porch right over the cement stoop, added a step leading to the door and a path from the circular drive made out of broken concrete from an unused dog run on our property.

 Other than making sure people can find your front door, simple ways to create a welcoming entry can include:

 - Painting the door a contrasting color.

 - Including a pot of seasonal flowers or greenery.

-- Making room for a bench or chair (we use ours for leaving items out for people, setting down bags to unlock the door, and taking off muddy shoes)
+- Making room for a bench or chair (we used our bench for leaving items out for people, setting down bags to unlock the door, and taking off muddy shoes).

 - Updating the light fixture.